Caleb & Brown

 The Elon Effect

-Outside feeling involved in a community, there is another reason why people invest in meme coins, and even Bitcoin too: Elon Musk.
+Outside feeling involved in a community, there is another reason why people invest in meme coins, and even Bitcoin too: the mercurial Elon Musk.

-Actions that Elon Musk takes both online and in the real world, always have the potential to affect the meme coin market.
-Musk’s Twitter takeover offer saw DOGE prices spike overnight.
-His acceptance of Bitcoin as a payment option for Tesla saw the coin’s value rise in the following weeks.
+Actions that Elon Musk takes both online and in the real world, have moved cryptocurrency markets in the past.
+Musk’s Twitter takeover offer saw DOGE prices spike overnight, while just last year the coin pumped 4% off a tweet with no explicit reference to the coin (see the tweet below) His acceptance of Bitcoin as a payment option for Tesla saw the coin’s value rise.
 And although short-lived, This tweet sent CumRocket’s price soaring.

-Following Musk’s cryptocurrency interests is not a fool-proof way to invest.
-Ultimately, it’s hard to tell how the market will respond to his actions.
-Nevertheless, his influence on the market—whether negative or positive—has driven some investors to purchase certain meme coins.
+Following Musk’s cryptocurrency interests is not a fool-proof investment strategy .
+Ultimately, it’s hard to know what he’ll do and how the market will respond to his actions.
+Nevertheless, his influence on the market— which he has faced legal action for —has driven some investors to purchase certain meme coins and that trend could well continue.

 The Risks Associated With Meme Coins

 When assessing risk in cryptocurrency, meme coins are considered to be riskier than most investments.
 Volatility is inherent in crypto, but with seemingly limited use cases, meme coins are completely reliant on sustaining popularity through growing their existing communities.
-If the trend dies off, the coin may become useless.
+If the trend dies off, the coin may become useless and the price can plummet.

 Dubbed the original meme coin, DOGE started out as a satirical commentary on the idea of cryptocurrency by former Adobe product manager, Jackson Palmer in 2013.
 Eventually, the idea grew in popularity, and Palmer teamed up with software developer, Billy Markus, to make DOGE into an actual cryptocurrency.